 The goal of the MDP sampling program is to obtain a statistical representation of selected commodities in the U.S. food supply by randomly selecting samples from the national food distribution system.
 The MDP sampling frame is designed to take into account regional diversity, population, and consumption on a national scale.
-The sampling rationale was developed in consultation with the NASS (3), FDA, and CDC.
+The sampling rationale was developed by MPO in consultation with the NASS (3), FDA, and CDC.

 Collecting data over time from a range of sources permits statistical statements to be made about the distribution of targeted pathogens within the target population.
-The target population is all units of a commodity available at the wholesale level in a participating State during a defined timeframe (e.g., 1-year).
+The target population is all units of a commodity available at the wholesale level in a participating State during a defined timeframe (e.g., 1 year).
 The extension of statistical statements to the distribution of microorganisms within the inferential population (the entire amount of the commodity actually consumed by the U.S. public during the same timeframe) requires that strong assumptions be made about the relationship between the participating States and the U.S. as a whole, and between the wholesale and point-ofconsumption levels.
 Nevertheless, because the States that participate in MDP fully represent the U.S. inferential population, and many microorganisms may enter the food supply at or before the wholesale level, the MDP is a useful and defensible baseline survey.

-Based on consultations with FDA, several commodity changes were implemented in 2004.
-Green onions, cilantro, and parsley were introduced to the program and celery was discontinued.
-Leaf and romaine lettuce were combined as a single commodity with each variety being sampled at half the regular sampling rates.
-Cantaloupe and tomatoes remained in the program at 2003 levels.
-These crops were selected because they are highconsumption fruit and vegetables in the U.S. diet, are often consumed raw, and have been implicated in outbreaks.
+Based on consultations with FDA, alfalfa sprouts were introduced as a pilot project in October 2005.
+Cantaloupe, leaf and romaine lettuce, tomatoes, green onions, cilantro, and parsley remained in the program at 2004 levels.
+These crops were selected because they are high-consumption fruit and vegetables in the U.S. diet, are often consumed raw, and have been implicated in outbreaks.
 All samples in a State are collected on the same day or within a 2-day interval.
 Samples from a site consist of three individual units of produce generally collected from the same container.
 Inferences cannot reasonably be made from the sample units to the lots from which they originate because the units do not provide enough information to produce statistically reliable lot estimates.
 Nevertheless, statistical methods can be applied to make whole target-population inferences from the data and to compare these inferences over time.

 MDP benefited from the well-established sampling framework of the Pesticide Data Program (PDP), a program administered by MPO since 1991.
-States that were already providing sampling services for PDP also began collecting samples for MDP in 2001 and continue, to date, through annual cooperative agreements with MPO.
+States that were already providing sampling services for PDP also began collecting samples for MDP in 2001 and continue, to date, through annual cooperative agreements with AMS.

-The sampling of commodities in commerce is conducted at distribution centers and terminal (wholesale) markets from which food commodities are released to supermarkets and grocery stores, including domestic and imported commodities (refer to Table 1 and Figure 3 for sample origin information).
+The sampling of commodities is conducted at distribution centers and terminal (wholesale) markets from which food commodities are released to supermarkets and grocery stores. including domestic and imported commodities (refer to Table 1 and Figure 3 for sample origin information).
 Samples are collected weekly on a year-round basis and typically over at least two growing seasons to accommodate differences in growing conditions.
 Sampling is apportioned according to population of the participating State.
 That is, the higher the population of the State, the greater the number of samples taken.
 These population-based collection numbers are as follows: California, 14; Colorado, 2; Florida, 7; Maryland, 4; Michigan, 6; Minnesota, 2; New York, 9; Ohio, 6; Texas, 8; Washington, 4; and Wisconsin, 2.
 This schedule results in a monthly target of 64 samples per commodity.
-Each site sample consists of three sub-samples taken from the same lot in each facility (each sub-sample is treated as a separate laboratory sample) and the total number of subsamples collected every month for each commodity is 192.
+Each site sample consists of three sub-samples taken from the same lot in each facility (each sub-sample is treated as a separate laboratory sample) and the total number of sub-samples collected every month for each commodity is 192.